mbaleonar/cse15l-lab-reports/Lab Report 5.md

   exit 1
 fi
 ```
 Now with step 2 done, step 3 says I have to get the student code and the test.java file into the same directory, so I use mkdir to make a new directory `grade-zone` where I'll copy the `ListExamples.java` file and the `TestListExamples.java` into it.
+Then I changed the current working directory to grade-zone for the next parts.
 ```
 rm -r grade-zone
 mkdir grade-zone